Tencent invests in DJI-backed agritech startup FJ Dynamics – TechCrunch

 Most recently, Tencent invested in FJ Dynamics, a Chinese startup selling agricultural automation solutions such as smart tractors and rice transplanters as well as unmanned vehicles for ports and factories to clients around the world.
 The funding from Tencent and other undisclosed investors amounted to “hundreds of millions of yuan” ($1= 6.55 yuan), Tencent said in an announcement on Tuesday.

-Founded 2017, FJ Dynamics has links to several big-name corporations in China.
+Founded in 2017, FJ Dynamics has links to several big-name corporations in China.
 Among its shareholders are drone maker DJI and Dongfeng Asset Management, a Chinese state-owned automaker, according to the firm’s business registration filing.
 There are clues in its name, too: FJ is short for “Feng” and “Jiang” in Chinese, which are taken from the Chinese spelling of Dongfeng and DJI respectively.
 Its founder and chief executive officer Wu Di also hailed from DJI, where he worked as the chief scientist and led research and development in chips.

 Interestingly, DJI has also been making a strong push into agricultural drones itself in recent times.